-Marriage and Family Intern.
-Students who have their master’s degree from a Marriage and Family program may qualify as a Marriage and Family Therapy (MFT) Intern.
+Marriage and Family Associate.
+Students who have their master’s degree from a Marriage and Family program may qualify as a Marriage and Family Therapy (MFT) Associate.
 MFT interns provide psychotherapy to 15–20 clients weekly, including individuals (children, adolescents, and adults), couples, and families.
-This is a paid part-time position in which the MFT intern receive a percentage of the therapy fees his/her clients pay to the clinic.
-MFT interns also receive individual and, as appropriate, group supervision.
-In addition, interns have access to other training opportunities such as in-service lectures and training.
+This is a paid part-time position in which the MFT Associate receive a percentage of the therapy fees his/her clients pay to the clinic.
+MFT Associates also receive individual and, as appropriate, group supervision.
+In addition, Associates have access to other training opportunities such as in-service lectures and training.

 WHAT MAKES TRAINING AT FPFS UNIQUE?

 FPFS is unique as a training clinic in a number of ways, including these: